terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

 # How To Mass Provision

 1. go to the router, and download a list of mac address => IP address mappings.
 You may need to reboot the router if there's a huge list.
-(We may also need to switch to a PI-based raouter for this.)
+(We may also need to switch to a PI-based router for this.)

 2. If the router is not able to deal,